HubTou/PyLists4C/DOC.md

 * [Ubuntu](https://ubuntu.com/) 20.4 GNU/Linux with [GCC](https://gcc.gnu.org/) 9.4 (under [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install))

 ## Use within your own programs
+### System-wide installations
 If the library has been installed system-wide, you just have to:
 * Include the library header in your programs:
 ```C
 #include <pylists4c.h>
 ```

 * Link the library with the rest of your objects.
-For example, if you're working on a Unix-like system, put something like this in your [makefile](https://en.wikipedia.org/wiki/Make_(software)):
+If you're working on a Unix-like system, put something like this in your [makefile](https://en.wikipedia.org/wiki/Make_(software)):
 ```C
 LDFLAGS += -lpylists4c